timtebeek/major-migrations-made-easy-slides/slides.md

 You can probably imagine any logging framework is going to be pervasive throughout an organisation.
 To even consider migrating you would need perfectly accurate automation, especially when usage is spread across hundreds of services.

-So they developed a parser to accurately read Java, and turn source code into an Abstract Syntax Tree.
+So they developed a parser to accurately read Java, and turn source code into an Lossless Semantic Tree.
 This model can then be modified to replace the old logging statements with calls to SLF4J.

 Next the migrated model is written out as close as possible to the original source code.